Presidency of Nicolas Sarkozy: Global warming

 On 8 June 2007, during the 33rd G8 summit in Heiligendamm, Sarkozy set a goal of reducing French CO2 emissions by 50% by 2050 in order to prevent global warming.
 He then pushed forward the important Socialist figure of Dominique Strauss-Kahn as European nominee to the International Monetary Fund (IMF).
 Critics alleged that Sarkozy proposed to nominate Strauss-Kahn as managing director of the IMF to deprive the Socialist Party of one of its more popular figures.

 The Libyan civil war

 Sarkozy's government took an unexpected step regarding the 2011 Libyan civil war: after some initial confusion they supported the National Transitional Council, opposed to Muammar Gaddafi.
 The main negotiator on behalf of the Libyan people was Mahmoud Jibril.
 The influence of the philosopher Bernard-Henri Lévy, who visited Benghazi, was considered fundamental.

 European presidency

 Internationals summits

 President Sarkozy was present at the three G20 summits led in 2008 and 2009 in Washington, London, and Pittsburgh, and made various propositions.
 Before the London summit, he threatened not to attend it if other leaders did not promise to take decisive measures.
-He wanted all leaders to be committed to refund the capitalism upon new basis and to introduce more morals in finance.
+He wanted all leaders to be committed to refound capitalism upon new bases and to introduce more morals in finance.
 He demanded that environmental concerns be at the center of G20 leaders' preoccupations.
 He also proposed to reduce the bonuses granted to traders and bankers.